Leeds and Sheffield braces for next Universal Credit roll-out

 Read more: The Yorkshire-born California ex-millionaire now living on Universal Credit in Harrogate

-It has been estimated that 10,000 people could sign on to ‘full service’ Universal Credit in Leeds within the first month, according to one senior councillor who is concerned about the pressures that payment delays could have on families, and the demand on its services.
+Many are due sign on to ‘full service’ Universal Credit in Leeds within the first month - around 1,000, according to the DWP - and one senior councillor who is concerned about the pressures that payment delays could have on families, and the demand on its services.

 Sheffield City Council has also been organising “ad hoc” planning groups at ward level aimed at preparing for a rise in need among its residents, The Yorkshire Post is told.

-Debra Coupar, the executive member for communities in Leeds, said: “We don’t know what number to expect – when it first rolls out the estimate we’ve been given in the first month is 10,000 new claims.
+Debra Coupar, the executive member for communities in Leeds, said: “We don’t know what number to expect."

 She added: “We do have some real concerns because other local authorities we’ve spoken to that have had the roll-out, their experiences have not been really good for the claimants.